 Auscultate Heart and Lungs

-Learn to auscultate on this website with out free training & quizzes.
+Learn to auscultate on this website with our free training & quizzes.
 Our lessons feature an interactive, multimedia approach combining text, audio recordings, waveforms and anatomical animations.
 In addition, a heart & lung sounds guide provides a quick way to listen to specific sounds.
-The remainder of this page introduces auscultation and summaries the major sections of the website.
+The remainder of this page introduces auscultation and summarizes the major sections of the website.

 First things first; what does it mean?
 Auscultate is the process of listening to body sounds, usually with a stethoscope.
 Most commonly, physicians and nurses auscultate the heart and lungs.
 Abdominal sounds, fetal sounds and carotid bruit can also be auscultated.